kkujansuu/gramps/addons/findduplicates2/README.md

 The birth and death years of matching people are displayed.
 This should help in identifying them.

-**Exclude** means that the selected matches are known to be false matches and they are removed from the list.
+The **Exclude** button: click this if the selected matches are known to be false matches and they are removed from the list.
 The exclusions also stored permanently in a separate database so they will not be seen in the future unless **Hide excluded matches** is unchecked in the search dialog.
 There is no way to undo the exclude setting.

 **Save list as CSV** saves the current match list in a CSV file.
 The user must specify the name and location of the CSV file.
-The excluded matchs are not saved.
+The excluded matches are not saved.
 The user can then later, in a future run, reload the list from the CSV.
 This is meant for cases where the match list generation takes a long time and the user will perform the merges across several sessions.

 The **Merge** button will immediately merge the selected matches.
 The first person (on the left) will always be selected as the primary person.